- Our Industry

-Indigenous language interpreting is a long-term career opportunity for speakers of Indigenous languages.
-Indigenous language interpreters are often employed by professionals in the legal, health, arts and government sectors to communicate effectively with Aboriginal and Torres Strait Islander people.
-Across Australia, there is more work for Indigenous language interpreters than there are interpreters, although this varies depending on location and languages spoken.
+Interpreting is a long-term career opportunity for speakers of Aboriginal and Torres Strait Islander Languages.
+Certified Interpreters are often employed by professionals in the legal, health, arts and government sectors to communicate effectively with Aboriginal and Torres Strait Islander people.
+Across Australia, there is more work than there are interpreters, although this varies depending on location and languages spoken.

 NAATI currently offers interpreter certification testing for Indigenous languages at the Certified Provisional Interpreter (CPI) level.

 Knowing an interpreter is NAATI certified assures professionals and clients that the interpreting will be to a high standard.
 Many employers and service providers want to employ interpreters that are certified with NAATI.

 The below outlines the steps required and support available to guide potential candidates through the process.